OS: iPadOS 13.4

 iPad Pro Pro 2020 review: Magic Keyboard

-Coming in May, the Magic Keyboard for the iPad Pro 2020 looks like it will be a huge upgrade over the $199 Smart Keyboard Folio accessory, but it’s also a lot more expensive at $349.
+The Magic Keyboard for the iPad Pro 2020 is a huge upgrade over the older $199 Smart Keyboard Folio accessory, but it’s also a lot more expensive at $349.
 (The Magic Keyboard for the 11-inch iPad Pro is $299.)
 What do you get for that high price?

-For starters, a keyboard that’s not terrible.
-Instead of the fabric-like feel and membrane keys on the Smart Keyboard Folio, the Magic Keyboard uses the same scissor-style mechanism as found on the new MacBook Air and 16-inch MacBook Pro.
-And you get a pretty solid 1mm of travel along with a backlit layout.
+The keyboard really stands out because its clicky keys provide a better feel and stronger feedback than the fabric-textured keys on the Smart Keyboard Folio.
+The Magic Keyboard uses the same scissor-style mechanism as found on the MacBook Air 2020 and 16-inch MacBook Pro.

 iPad Pro 2020 review: Performance

-The iPad Pro 2020 includes a new A12Z Bionic processor that offers an 8-core CPU and a new 8-core GPU that’s designed to provide a big boost in graphics performance.
+The iPad Pro 2020 includes an A12Z Bionic processor that offers an 8-core CPU and a new 8-core GPU that’s designed to provide a big boost in graphics performance.

 On Geekbench 5, which measures overall performance, the iPad Pro 12.9 scored 4,720 on the multi-core portion and 1,126 on the single-core test.
 That’s a mild improvement over the last iPad Pro with the A12X Bionic chip, which turned in respective scores of 4,635 and 1,114.

-By comparison, the Surface Pro 7 scored a lower 4,443 on the multi-score Geekbench 5 test and a higher 1,241 on single core, and that’s with a 10th gen Intel Core i5 processor and 8GB of RAM.
+By comparison, the Surface Pro 7 scored a lower 4,443 on the multi-core Geekbench 5 test and a higher 1,241 on single-core, and that’s with a 10th gen Intel Core i5 processor and 8GB of RAM.
 The Surface Pro X, which has an ARM-powered Microsoft SQ1 chip, couldn’t run Geekbench 5.